celinelatulipe/ThinkLikeComputer/_sources/Iteration/Stringsandforloops.rst

     for achar in "Go Spot Go":
         print(achar)

-The loop variable ``achar`` is automatically reassigned each character in the string "Go Spot Go".
+The loop variable ``achar`` is automatically assigned each character in the string "Go Spot Go" one at a time.
 We will refer to this type of sequence iteration as **iteration by item**.
-Note that the for loop processes the characters in a string or items in a sequence one at a time from left to right.
+Note that the for loop processes the characters in a string or items in a sequence one at a time **from left to right**.

 **Check your understanding**